tinymce/tinymce-docs/ui-components/toolbarbuttons.md

 ## Use Cases

-* Create a shortcut for an action or series of actions that the user does repeatedly.
+* Create a shortcut for an action or a series of actions that the user repeatedly does.
-* Create a button for a custom behaviour.
+* Create a button for custom behavior.

 ## How to Create Custom Toolbar Buttons